csc301-2024-s/13-Engineers-Without-Borders/deliverables/D1/planning.md

 Still mostly done on Discord.
 If someone isn't doing their assigned work or hasn't reported back yet, we simply ping them or directly message them asking about their progress.

 ## Organisation Details
 #### Q11.
 How does your team fit within the overall team organisation of the partner?
 Our partner, EWB, is currently running workshops about the Green Revolution, educating students about issues surrounding global food supply/production and the role that technology plays in it.
 In this workshop, there is a group activity where the students are organized into teams, and as teams they simulate being farmers.
 Given a starting budget they have to make decisions as to what technology to buy in order to maximize their crop yield and profits.
 Random weather events, decided by the roll of a die, also affect gameplay.

 As a team, we are responsible for developing a software (mobile game) simulating this workshop.
 We are in charged of building all the features as well as maintaining and debugging it.
 We will also perform quality assurance, which in this case is playtesting.
 We think we fit this role because some of us have previous experience in game design and game development.

 #### Q12.
 How does your project fit within the overall product from the partner?
-* Look at the big picture of the product and think about how your project fits into this product.
-* Is your project the first step towards building this product?
-Is it the first prototype?
-Are you developing the frontend of a product whose backend is developed by the partner?
-Are you building the release pipelines for a product that is developed by the partner?
-Are you building a core feature set and take full ownership of these features?
-* You should also provide details of who else is contributing to what parts of the product, if you have this information.
-This is more important if the project that you will be working on has strong coupling with parts that will be contributed to by members other than your team (e.g. from partner).
-* You can be creative for these questions and even use a graphical or pictorial representation to demonstrate the fit.

 The software we are developing is the whole product that is requested by our partner.
 The product is a step of the organisation's movement to educate people about global food supply.
-Our team will make it from scratch based on EWB's expectations and there is also room for creativity beyond them.
+Our team will make it using Unity based on EWB's expectations and there is also room for creativity beyond them.

+Fidel Labit from EWB will provide us with more information, such as more information on their Green Revolution workshop and some basic mockups/flowcharts describing the "flow" of the app.